ting11222001/EY-Intake-Triage-Chatbot/NOTES.md

 **Input**
 ```
 Name     → James Okafor
-Problem  → We want to understand what AI tools EY can offer for our supply chain project
+Problem  → We want to understand what AI tools you can offer for our supply chain project
 Urgent?  → medium
 ```